LukaLiegis/Financial-Forecasting/README.md

 While it does predict the future price of the asset, the point of it is to look at it as a

+Finally, as an homage to the original stockpredictionai notebook, this writeup will be done by predicting Goldman Sachs stock.

 Importing libraries
 ```python
 # pandas and numpy are used for data manipulation